Mia Gross

 Mia Gross (born 18 April 2001) is an Australian track and field athlete who competes in sprint events.
 She was junior Australian champion in the 100m and 200m in both 2018 and 2019.
-As a senior, Gross was part of the Australian sprint relay team that finished fourth at the 2022 Commonwealth Games.
+As a senior, Gross was part of the Australian sprint relay team that finished third at the Commonwealth Games in 2022.
+She competed at the 2024 Summer Olympics.

+Early life

+Growing up in Geelong, Gross took part in many sports including football, netball, volleyball, hockey and cricket, but focused ultimately on athletics.

 Career

+Junior career

 As a junior, Gross was entered into the 2017 Commonwealth Youth Games held in Nassau, Bahamas.
 At the Games however, Gross had her wrist broken following an incident in which another competitor knocked her over by jogging into her lane when she was training.
 Gross competed in the 100m despite the freshly broken wrist, and against medical advice, but missed out on a place in the final by 0.02 seconds.

-Gross reached the semi finals at the 2018 IAAF World U20 Championships in Tampere, Finland in the 200m, and was part of an Australian relay team which reached the final of the 4x100m relay and finished in a national and Oceanian under-20 record time of 44.78 seconds.
+Gross reached the semi-finals at the 2018 IAAF World U20 Championships in Tampere, Finland in the 200m, and was part of an Australian relay team which reached the final of the 4x100m relay and finished in a national and Oceanian under-20 record time of 44.78 seconds.
 In 2018, and 2019, Gross won National U20 100m and 200m titles.

+2022:Commonwealth Games medalist

-Competing at the senior level, Gross was selected to be a member of the Australian team for the 2022 Commonwealth Games as part of the 4x100m relay team that finished qualified through to the final and ultimately finished fourth.
+Competing at the senior level, Gross was selected to be a member of the Australian team for the 2022 Commonwealth Games as part of the 4x100m relay team that qualified through to the final and ultimately finished third.

+Gross ran in the Diamond League meeting in Lausanne in June 2023, competing in the 4x100m relay and setting a new season's best 100m time of 11.63s for the 100m in winning the women's C race.
+The following week Gross set a new personal best in the 200 metres, running 23.68s in Bulle, Switzerland.